hasinitg/PrivIdEx/README.md

 3. We will execute the commands on the network in three different terminals, when deploying and testing our chaincode, as it is also done in this tutorial: http://hyperledger-fabric.readthedocs.io/en/latest/chaincode4ade.html

+4. If you have existing docker containers running in your machine, which may conflict with the docker containers used in this tutorial, please stop and remove them (see: https://www.digitalocean.com/community/tutorials/how-to-remove-docker-images-containers-and-volumes for commands).

 #### Terminal 1:
 1. Execute: *'docker-compose -f docker-compose-simple.yaml up'* - this will start a blockchain network with orderer, peer, chaincode container and a cli container.